How to travel from North of England to Europe without flying

 Eurostar runs direct services to Paris, Brussels, Amsterdam, Rotterdam, Lyon, Lille and Disneyland Paris (and during the summer a direct train to Avignon and Marseille and the winter there’s a direct Eurostar ski train service to Moûtiers, Aime-la-Plagne and Bourg-St-Maurice).
 You can buy through-tickets that start outside of London and go beyond Eurostar’s destinations travelling with local operators.
 If you are travelling with a bike, check which routes accept bikes.
 The fee is around £30.
 Dogs are not permitted on Eurostar except guide dogs.

-Please note: the information on this page aims to give you a reasonable idea of ferry, train and coach routes, times, fares, and how to buy tickets in order that (hopefully) there’s enough detail to know what's available, how to plan a journey and where to book tickets.
-The information was up to date at time of publication, and although we will make every effort to update services provided, we cannot take responsibility for any errors or inaccuracies we provide.
-Always confirm details when you book.
+Please note: The information on this page aims to give you a reasonable idea of train and ferry routes, times and tickets, in order that hopefully there’s enough detail to know what's available, how to plan an overland journey and where to book tickets.
+The information was up to date at time of publication, but services do change from time to time and we cannot take responsibility for any errors or inaccuracies we provide.
+Always confirm details when you book with the relevant travel operator.
+If you are aware of any inaccuracies, we'd really appreciate being informed via our contact page so we can make the relevant changes to the information provided for the benefit of other travellers.